 Plaza Inn is a Disneyland restaurant that serves a character breakfast in the morning and becomes a quick service location for lunch and dinner.
-Located at the end of Main Street, Plaza Inn envelops a Victorian-style theme.
-In this review, I will cover lunch and/or dinner at Plaza Inn and will include photos along with our thoughts on restaurant’s value, atmosphere and food.
+Located at the end of Main Street, Plaza Inn offers American comfort food in a Victorian setting.
+This review will cover lunch and dinner at Plaza Inn and will include photos along with our thoughts on restaurant’s value, atmosphere and food.

 Disneyland is lauded for its charm and restaurants like this are part of the reason why.
 While Walt Disney World rules in sheer number of counter-service food options, Disneyland generally conquers in quality and making guests feel welcome.
 A portion of that ‘hospitality’ has to do with the use of real dishes and silverware instead of serving food on paper plates.
 It’s a minute detail, but something that makes Disneyland special.
 Of course, a plate can’t enhance the taste of food but it can enhance the quality of someone’s experience.
 Plaza Inn succeeds in that aspect as well as having really nice indoor and outdoor seating.

 The inside of the Plaza Inn competes with the classic views of the outside with beautiful and elegant decor.
 This restaurant, originally called the Red Wagon Inn, has been serving guests ever since Disneyland’s opening day.
 Plaza Inn feels like a step back in time, not only because of its theme but because of its place in Disneyland history.
-The decor and Victorian them doesn’t hurt either.
-With a stained glass roof, elegant tables and chairs, and a helpful serving staff (more on that later), eating inside at the Plaza Inn welcomes guests into a different and simpler era.
+The decor and Victorian theme add charm.
+With stained glass windows, elegant tables and chairs, and a helpful serving staff (more on that later), eating inside at the Plaza Inn welcomes guests into a different and simpler era.

 Theming can only take a place so far though, especially when it comes to a restaurant.
-Ultimately, people are only going to go to restaurants that serve good food.
-That is unless they aren’t loyal, informed, Wandering in Disney readers (where’s the sarcasm font?).
-Fortunately for Plaza Inn, I think they serve food that at least almost matches the charming atmosphere inside.
+Ultimately, food is what makes a good restaurant.
+Fortunately for Plaza Inn, I think they serve food that matches the charming atmosphere inside.

-We had a great experience with the staff at Plaza Inn.
-Getting our food was extremely easy and our table was cleared and taken care of without us using a muscle.
-The man clearing tables was a cheerful man, who was eager to talk with guests.
+We had several great experiences with the staff at Plaza Inn.
+Getting our food was extremely easy and our table was cleared and taken care of without us moving a muscle.
+The man clearing tables was cheerful, eager to talk with guests.
 Towards the end of our meal, he pulled out a harmonica and played a few songs.
 He also led the group in singing Happy Birthday to two guests that were celebrating there.
-He also brought those guests a piece of cake with a candle.
+Bringing those guests a piece of cake with a candle.
 This was just another example of the detail and charm that Disneyland, and specifically Plaza Inn, offers.
 While those moments haven’t happened every time we’ve gone to Plaza Inn, we’ve always had a pleasant experience.

 Overall Rating – 9/10